Run a Free St. Louis Public Records Search on Anybody

 Since birth and death certificates can only be viewed by authorized persons, members of the public who do not have proof of a tangible interest in obtaining a record can acquire this information from third-party vendors.

-How To See Who Lives at an Address or Owns a Property in St. Louis County Missouri
+How To Determine Who Lives at a Given Address in St. Louis County Missouri

 The St. Louis County Assessor’s Office is responsible for the classification and valuation of properties in the county and is the primary contact to establish ownership or residency at a property.